izam-mohammed/1000-days-of-code/postgreSQL/README.md

  It's a structured collection of data that is organized, stored, and managed to do CRUD operations

 #### What is DBMS
  It stands for Data Base Management System.
 It's the software that allows CRUD operations.
-Eg :- MySQL , PostgreSQL
+Eg:- MySQL, PostgreSQL

 #### Difference between DBMS and RDBMS
 In DBMS, the data is stored as a file, whereas in RDBMS, the data is stored in the form of tables